4th-earth/site-fourth-earth/site-raw/content.md

 Life batteries represent the life force of a [Character](#characters).
 Battery Points are a sub-aspect of Life Batteries.

+- Batteries MUST be the same for all Characters in a [Setting](#setting) with the same rules applied (even non-player Characters and enemies).
+	- Batteries MAY be created before play begins, however, we RECOMMEND creating Life Batteries as the story progresses based on the Actions of Characters.
+(Players may decide a stealth battery is appropriate while playing and add it to all Characters).
 - Batteries MUST have multiple ways to recharge.
 	- Some recharging methods SHOULD be player initiated (sleep, for example).
 	- The implementation SHOULD favor a "both ways" approach; if batteries can recharge multiple ways, they SHOULD be able to drain multiple ways (starvation, for example).
 - Batteries MUST NOT be negative.
 - The number of Batteries SHOULD be kept to a minimum to reduce administrative overhead and maintain tension.
 - Batteries SHOULD have the same maximum number of Battery Points for each battery.
-- Batteries SHOULD be the same for all Characters in a [Setting](#setting) with the same rules applied (even non-player Characters and enemies).
-	- Batteries MAY be created before play begins, however, we RECOMMEND creating Life Batteries as the story progresses  based on the Actions of Characters.
-(Players may decide a stealth battery is appropriate while playing and add it to all Characters).
-- Battery Points MAY be used to reduce [Difficulty Rating](#difficulty-rating).
+- Battery Points MAY be used to reduce [Difficulty Ratings](#difficulty-rating); we RECOMMEND reducing Difficulty Rating 1 level for each Battery Point spent.

 ## Characters